Global Studies FAQs

 A summer school course taken at another US university may count (maximum 3 units), but you must petition to have it count toward your Global Studies major.
 As with any other course taken for the Global Studies major, it must be taken for a letter grade.
 To receive credit for a summer course completed at another institution, you should fill out the Approval for Non-Wash U Course Credit form with Arts & Sciences to take the course for 'general credit' and then petition to have the course count as an elective toward your Global Studies major.

-Can a University College course count toward the Global Studies major?
+Can a CAPS course count toward my Global Studies major?

-Yes, but a University College course (not a Washington University summer school course) is considered to be “outside the day school” and therefore needs your advisor’s approval to count toward the Global Studies major.
+Yes, but a CAPS (School of Continuing &Professional Studies, formerly known as University College) course (not a Washington University summer school course) is considered to be “outside the day school” and therefore needs your advisor’s approval to count toward your Global Studies major.

-If I have completed the Global Citizenship Program, what will this count for in the major?
+If I've completed the Global Citizenship Program, what will this count for in my major?

-GCP core courses may count toward the Global Studies major, for a maximum of 6 units at the lower level.
-Specifically,
+GCP core courses may count toward your Global Studies major, for a maximum of 6 units at the lower level.
+Specifically:

-L61 117 Global Population on the Move: Refugees, Resettlement, Education, and Advocacy is an introductory course for the Development, Global Cultural Studies, and International Affairs concentrations
+L61 117 Global Population on the Move is an introductory course for the Development, Global Cultural Studies, and International Affairs concentrations.

 Language Requirement